microsoft/TemplateStudio/docs/UWP/getting-started-endusers.md

 # Using and extending your generated project

-Projects created with Windows Template Studio (WinTS) are intended as a starting point, and will require modification and extension before they're finished.
+UWP projects created with Windows Template Studio (WinTS) are intended as a starting point, and will require modification and extension before they're finished.
 This page explains common ways to extend what is generated for you.

 ## Understanding generated code from Windows Template Studio